marcduiker/azure-functions-university/lessons/blob.md

 6. Select `Create a new local app setting`.

-   > 🔎 __Observation__ - The local app settings file (local.settings.json) is used to store environment variables and other useful configuration.
+   > 🔎 __Observation__ - The local app settings file (local.settings.json) is used to store environment variables and other useful configurations.

 7. Select the Azure subscription you will be using.
 8. Since we are using the BlobTrigger, we need to provide a storage account, select one or create a new storage account.